IAmJonoBo/n00plicate/Next_Steps.md

   design and keeping CI visibility during Nx instability.
 - 2025-10-19: Tightened the PR verification gate by removing the `continue-on-error` guard from the affected typecheck step, ensuring the Nx exit status fails the workflow even when the sequential fallback runs.
+ 2025-10-20: Baseline rerun in Node 24.11.0 container: `pnpm format:check` still reports existing formatting
+ 2025-10-12: Confirmed `pnpm lint:workspace` succeeds with the fallback path, but `pnpm -w -r
+ 2025-10-13: Installing Node.js 24.11.0 via `.nvmrc` and exporting `NX_NATIVE_COMMAND_RUNNER=false`
+ 2025-10-16: `pnpm -w -r test` and `pnpm -w -r build` still crash the shell.
+ 2025-10-19: Tightened the PR verification gate by removing the `continue-on-error` guard from the affected
-- 2025-10-20: Baseline rerun in Node 22.19.0 container: `pnpm format:check` still reports existing formatting drift (51 errors, 4 warnings) from prior work; `pnpm lint:workspace`, `pnpm typecheck`, and `pnpm audit` succeed with engine warnings; `pnpm -w -r test` and `pnpm -w -r build` crash the shell as a legacy Nx graph initialised the project graph despite `NX_NATIVE_ENABLE=false` safeguards—captured fresh terminal crashes for DevOps.
+ 2025-10-20: Baseline rerun in Node 24.11.0 container: `pnpm format:check` still reports existing formatting `contains(github.event.pull_request.changed_files, 'docs/')` check.
-- 2025-10-20: Added a `dorny/paths-filter` gate to `pr-verification.yml` so Markdown lint only runs when documentation paths (`docs/**`, package READMEs) change, replacing the previous incorrect `contains(github.event.pull_request.changed_files, 'docs/')` check.
 - 2025-10-21: Tightened the Markdown lint gate to watch Markdown/MDX docs (including root handbooks and nested package READMEs) so CI only runs the fixer when relevant content files change.